josephg/egwalker-paper/reg-text.typ

 // (seph): The peak memory usage could be reduced a lot if I first divide up the graph into chunks by the critical versions.
 Right now, the implementation makes a "merge plan" for the whole thing (which is stored in memory) then processes the entire plan.
 The plan itself uses up a lot of memory.
 A better approach would chunk it in sections separated by critical versions.
 That would dramatically reduce peak memory usage!

-Yjs has 2--3$times$ greater memory use than our reference CRDT on most traces, and Automerge an order of magnitude greater.
+Yjs has up to a 3$times$ greater memory use than our reference CRDT, and Automerge an order of magnitude greater.
-Automerge's very high memory use on C1 and C2 is probably a bug.
+// Automerge's very high memory use on C1 and C2 is probably a bug.
-The computer we used for benchmarking had enough RAM to prevent swapping in all cases.
+// The computer we used for benchmarking had enough RAM to prevent swapping in all cases.

 OT has the same memory use as #algname in the steady state, but significantly higher peak memory use on the C1, C2, and A2 traces (6.8~GiB for A2).
 The reason is that our OT implementation memoizes intermediate transformed operations to improve performance.